ThomasRoca/American-Community-Survey-Project/index.md

 ## About this tutorial
 Open data is about transparency, accountability and empowerement.
-By making accessible the data they collect that can be shared, organizations provide information to the public but also opportunities to build systems and applications that can consume it, transform it, repurpose it and eventually make them even more useful for society.
+By making accessible the data they collect - those that can be shared - organizations provide information to the public but also opportunities to build systems and applications that can consume it, transform it, repurpose it and eventually make them even more useful for society.
 In the this tutorial, I'm going to present one of the most insightful data sources to understand racial inequality in the United States of America and provide some tips to leverage its associated [API](https://en.wikipedia.org/wiki/API) which will allow querying this very rich database programmatically.
 I will also provide some example of data visualization that can be drawn using different frameworks.